 When to give treats

 - At first, reward with a treat four out of every five times they do the behavior.
-Over time, reward three out of five times, and so on, until you're only rewarding occasionally.
-But don't decrease the rewards too quickly!
-You don't want your dog to become frustrated or confused.
+Over time, reward three out of five times, and so on, until you’re only rewarding occasionally.
+Don’t decrease the rewards too quickly or your dog could become frustrated or confused.

 - Continue to praise every time—although once your dog has learned the behavior, your praise can become less excited.

-- Use a variable schedule of reinforcement so that they don't catch on that they only have to respond every other time.
-Your pet will soon learn that if they keep responding, eventually they'll get what they want—your praise and an occasional treat.
+- Vary how often you provide the reward so that your dog doesn’t figure out that they only have to respond every other time, for example.
+Your pet will soon learn that if they keep responding, eventually they’ll get what they want—your praise and an occasional treat.

-By understanding positive reinforcement, you'll see that you're not forever bound to carry a pocketful of goodies.
+By understanding positive reinforcement training, you'll see that you're not forever bound to carry a pocketful of goodies.
 Your dog will soon be working for your verbal praise, because they want to please you and know that, occasionally, they'll get a treat too.